Life in Lockdown (The Ups and Downs of Quarantine)

 But I’m trying to make the most of this summer while still putting my health and family above everything else.

 These days I have more time to write and revamp some old posts.

-I also focus on a few small but consistent habits I make time for every day, even if work is piling up.
-Taking a few minutes to slow down boosts my productivity in the end so these moments are both indulgent and pragmatic.
+I also focus on a few small habits I make time for daily, even if work is piling up.
+Taking a few minutes to slow down boosts my productivity – so these moments are both indulgent and pragmatic.

 I keep track of my daily meditation and journaling in my Habits app, which motivates me to get a streak going or return to habits I’ve been neglecting.